GED® Prep - Fall B classes start October 18

 Sanford, FL 32773

-We also have the GED® Prep Online program to fit the scheduling needs of our busy students.
 The cost for GED® Prep courses is a flat fee of $30 per semester.
 Although we accept adult students of all ages with no age maximum, the college does have age minimum requirements that must be followed: in order to be admitted, 17 year old students must be turning 18 before the end of their first semester.
 See the Academic Foundations calendar for semester start and end dates.
 See the GED® Prep course schedule for information on current and upcoming classes.
 See our GED® Prep Admissions/New Students page for information about applying, class registration and new student orientation.
 Please see our GED® Prep Current Students page for information about current student registration.

 To begin GED® Prep classes, students must complete a free placement test called the Test of Adult Basic Education (TABE).
 The TABE includes three subtests that assess knowledge in each of these areas: reading, math and language.
 Because the entire TABE can take many hours to complete, we recommend that students take one subtest per day, if possible.
 It is not necessary to study for the TABE, so don't worry if you have been out of school for a long time.
 When it's time to take the test, just try to relax, do the best you can, and know that there is no such thing as failing the exam.
 However, you should try to do your best so we receive an accurate picture of what you know when starting classes.